dotdeas/phpsr/README.md

 phpSR
 =====

-A opensource and free to use PHP script for generating SafeCom reports in CSV format
+A opensource and free to use PHP script for generating SafeCom reports in csv-format

 ## Requirements
 * PHP 5.0 or newer with CLI support